 I don't know when I fell in love with rainbows.
 For as long as I can remember I have been fascinated and enamored by the hazy spectrum of every colour stretched across a sky.
 I grew up in Church, and part of that fondness related to the promise of God it symbolized, which for the longest time was a nice sentiment but hadn't fully trusted for myself.

-Then, in 2013, I asked for the promise to be mine, for a rainbow to be a sign.
-I was pregnant.
-Certain of it.
+And I was pregnant.
+I was certain of it.
 Even my husband guessed before day 7 of being late, which is when we had decided I would tell him.
 But then the doubts started to creep in.
 A few weeks earlier, only a week after ovulation, I was pouring out my worry at God's feet as fear from every other miscarriage rose up in me.
 I had determined I wasn't about to test, not until 2 weeks late, so instead I asked God for a rainbow.

 A rainbow.